OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

 To configure the unified manifest:

-1. Open the extension object in the “extensions” array.
+1. Scroll to the extension object in the “extensions” array.
 1. Create an “alternatives” array property, if there isn’t one already.
 1. In the “alternatives” array, create an object that has a “hide” property.
 1. Give the “hide” object a “storeOfficeAddin” property.